 Maybe not, but it’s important that you realize that they have subtly, subconsciously trained our entire culture to expect transactions to be easier and quicker.
 If a conversation takes more than two or three interactions, we start feeling a bit put out, don’t we?

 This means organizations that want to survive and thrive are going to have to (gasp) change.
+We’re going to have to get more efficient and our systems are going to need to be less painful.
 And, if we’re being completely honest with each other here, it ain’t gonna be any fun.

 What about you?
-What two or three things could you change to improve your customers’ experience?
+What are some things you could change to improve your customers’ experience?
 What perspective or process are you willing to change to make that happen?

 And as you ponder these thoughts, just keep in mind that your competition might be reading this same article at this very moment.
 I wonder what will happen as a result?

-© 2023 Charles Marshall.
+© 2025 Charles Marshall.
 Charles Marshall is a nationally known humorous motivational speaker and author.
-Visit his Web site www.CharlesMarshallSpeaker.com or contact him via e-mail at Charles@CharlesMarshallSpeaker.com
+Visit his website www.CharlesMarshallSpeaker.com or contact him via email at Charles@CharlesMarshallSpeaker.com

 No comments yet.